Here’s how and why to cast a circle of protection before your ritual or spell.

 And how do you cast one?

-A magical circle is an energetic construct that you build or envision around yourself before working magic, doing a ritual, or sometimes even meditating.
+A magical circle is a protective energetic construct that you build or envision around yourself before working magic, doing a ritual, or sometimes even meditating.
 For a single magic worker or solitary witch, it’s usually around 5 or 6 feet in diameter, but the size expands based on the size of a group.

-This serves two main purposes.
+A magic circle serves two main purposes.

 Here’s another metaphor for you: imagine the energy you raise during your ritual is like making homemade soup.
 You add a little of this and a little of that in order to create the intentional flavor you desire.
 The circle would be your pot.
 If you tried putting the soup ingredients together without a pot, they couldn’t gather, mix, or…you know…be soup.

-Magical practitioners cast circles in many ways.
+Witches and other magical practitioners cast circles in many ways.
 I’m going to share my go-to method, which is very much on the simple side.
 You can start here.
 Once you’re familiar with the practice and the energetics of it, you can add your own flourishes or techniques and generally make it your own.

 Find a flat, somewhat open space – indoors or out – where you won’t be disturbed.